 This slim leather laptop bag is over-engineered without a single breakable part like magnets, snaps or zippers.
 And everywhere there is a stress point, we reinforced it with rivets and hidden polyester strapping.
 It's built with the largest pieces of leather we could design it with to minimize the number of stitch holes, and we sew at only 5 stitches per inch so there's more leather between the needle holes and fewer holes to start a tear.
 The leather briefcase's interior is a light tan pigskin leather so light reflects inside and it's easier to find things in low light.
 Darker colored interiors are just not as easy to own.
 I know it's a small detail, but if you get enough of those little 1% details in a row, it adds up.

-Our leather is the strongest we can find (full grain boot leather, but thicker) and the pigskin lining is stronger than the cow leather.
+Our leather is the strongest we can find (full-grain boot leather, but thicker) and the pigskin lining is stronger than the cow leather.
 If I'm ever president, I'm going to pass legislation that all leather briefcases are made with full grain leather.
-Our hardware is the none other than 316 Stainless Steel which is over the top strong.
+Our hardware is the by option other than 316 Stainless Steel which is over the top strong.
 Each clip was tested to hold a 750 lbs. bag of cats over a cliff.
 It's the metal of choice for if your life depends on it.
-The thread is strong industrial marine grade polyester thread that the sun doesn't deteriorate when the sun hits it, like nylon does.
+The thread is strong industrial marine-grade polyester thread that the sun doesn't deteriorate when the sun hits it like nylon does.
 Honestly, there is no other leather briefcase as strong and durable as this one.

 Our leather briefcase is actually a laptop backpack for when you're commuting or walking in the airport and need your hands free.
 It even has a false bottom to hide your passport and spare cash.
 Hopefully, you don't use it to hide drugs.
 Drugs are bad and you shouldn't use them.
 On the exterior, there is a big wide front pocket under the flap that has an almost as big pocket behind it.
 It fits laptops, notepads and files.
 On the inside, there is a big back interior laptop sleeve for 13" laptops and iPad Pros.